Dreaming of a Brighter Tomorrow

 DREAMS Innovation Challenge with CMMB Kenya and Zambia

 CMMB believes the HIV/AIDS epidemic demands an accelerated, innovative, and flexible response grounded in safe, quality education for all, especially girls.
-With financial support from the U.S. Department of State and the U.S. President’s Emergency Plan for AIDS Relief, the DREAMS project promotes both the importance of education within entire school communities (girls, boys, teachers, parents, community leaders) as well as develops more girl-friendly schools which encourage supportive gender attitudes, supply better latrines and sanitary conditions, provide financial assistance with school fees and learning materials, promote school attendance, and empower girls to resist gender-based violence.
+With financial support from the U.S. Department of State and the U.S. President’s Emergency Plan for AIDS Relief, the DREAMS project promotes the importance of education within entire school communities (girls, boys, teachers, parents, community leaders) and at the same time works to make schools more girl friendly, with better latrines and sanitary conditions, help paying for school fees and learning materials, and pervasive pro-girl attitudes that promote school attendance and empower girls to resist gender-based violence.